 Sensing that she isn't needed or wanted she may feel that she no longer has a purpose, which can lead to depression and ultimately, affect one's will to live.

 Aware that widows find comfort and hope as they reassure another widow that their feelings surrounding their loss are natural, we provide 'thinking of you' cards and stamps for widows to send to other widows.
-Appreciative, both sender and recipient tend to look for ways to reach out to others.
+Appreciative, both sender and recipient then will often look for ways to reach out to others.